Open-source accounting for personal and professional finances

 Assignments

-These are like balance assertions, but with no posting amount on the left side of the equals sign; instead it is calculated automatically so as to satisfy the assertion.
+These are like balance assertions, but with no posting amount on the left side of the equals sign; instead it is calculated automatically to satisfy the assertion.
 This can be a convenience during data entry e.g. when setting opening balances.

 Improvements